interurban/readme_updates/pulumi_aws.md

 ### Authenticating pulumi-aws via EC2 Instance Metadata?

-As of pulumi-aws v3.28.1, the default behaviour for the provider [was changed](https://github.com/pulumi/pulumi-aws/blob/master/CHANGELOG_OLD.md#3281-2021-02-10) to disable MetadataApiCheck by default.
-This means, you need to do either of the following
+As of pulumi-aws v3.28.1, the default behavior for the provider [was changed](https://github.com/pulumi/pulumi-aws/blob/master/CHANGELOG_OLD.md#3281-2021-02-10) to disable MetadataApiCheck by default.
+This means you need to do either of the following:

-1. When using the default provider:
+1. When using the default provider
 ```
 pulumi config set aws:skipMetadataApiCheck false
 ```